 Architecture and city views of his hometown New York, as in Purple Wind or Cityscape, are also an important oeuvre in the work of Alex Katz.
 In addition to the silkscreen technique, he often uses etching and woodcut, such as in the work Nicole in Red Coat.
-In the spring of 2021, the new print Ariel.
-The Guggenheim Museum in New York has already announced an extensive retrospective with Alex Katz for 2022.
+In october 2022 The Guggenheim Museum in New York will open the extensive retrospective with Alex Katz called “Gathering”.

 Alex Katz is an artist of the immediate.
 As much as people like to project all sorts of meanings onto his work, it is, as he says, about the “immediate present” – not about politics or capitalism or commerce or Trump, but about that brief, heavenly, unknowable moment when you look at something without thinking and just see.
 His images try to capture the flash of light, the visual that hits the eye in that moment.
 The feeling of looking at someone across a room or on the street and seeing the mouth, the eyes, before recognizing them – as the ex, the colleague, the girl from the movie.
 Or maybe it’s like the emptiness in your head in the morning when you first wake up, before any memories come to mind.
 The moment when you “don’t understand the particulars, the details,” as Katz puts it.